 - Bratty Half-Pint: Somewhat.

 - Dropped a Bridge on Him: Diavolo kills him without any real warning, off-screen.
-The group figured it was so his stand's CO2 radar wouldn't notice someone else chasing after Silver Chariot Requiem.
-Later we find out he sent into Mista's body along with Trish, and Narancia wouldn't have found him out any earlier than the others.
+The group figured it was so his Stand's CO2 radar wouldn't notice someone else chasing after Silver Chariot Requiem.
+Later, we find out Diavolo got sent into Mista's body along with Trish, and Narancia wouldn't have found him out any earlier than the others.

 - Dude Looks Like a Lady: Fitting, given his Stand's namesake.